caseymaloneongithub/cbl/replit.md

 - **Real-time countdown timers** - Shows time remaining for each auction
 - **Dark/Light theme support** - System-based theme with manual toggle
 - **Responsive Material Design** - Professional sports aesthetic with Roboto fonts
-- **Search/filtering/sorting** - Filter free agents by name, position, team with column sorting
+- **Search/filtering/sorting** - Filter free agents by name, position, team, player type with column sorting
 - **CSV export** - Commissioner can export auction results and final rosters as CSV files
 - **Budget system** - Per-team variable budgets tracking dollar amounts (not total values)
 - **Minimum bid support** - Each player has a minimum starting bid, configurable in CSV uploads
 - **Relist players** - Commissioner can relist players with no bids with new minimum bid and end date
 - **Email/password authentication** - Full email/password auth with bcrypt hashing, replacing OIDC
 - **Commissioner user management** - Bulk upload users via CSV with auto-generated passwords
+- **Player stats display** - Sortable stats columns for hitters and pitchers with type-based filtering

 ### Budget System
 - Budget is per-team and can vary by team (not a fixed amount for all teams)